tobixen/plann/TASK_MANAGEMENT.md

 Based on my interpretation of the standards, possibly the correct way to mark once recurrence of a recurring task as complete, is to use the RECURRENCE-ID parameter and make several instances of the same UID.
 However, based on my understanding of the RFC, the timestamps in a "recurrence set" is strictly defined by the RRULE and the original DTSTART.
 This does probably fit well with the fixed-time recurrences (at least if one markes a missed recurrence with CANCELLED), but it does not fit particularly well with interval-based recurrences.

-I tried implementing some logic like this in calendar-cli, and it was working on DAViCal.
-However, it was missing tests, and I realize that it's kind of broken.
-I'm now moving this logic to the caldav layer.
-I'm also creating a "safe" logic which will split the completed task into a completely separate task and editing/moving DTSTART/DUE on the recurring event.
-This may be the more practical solution (perhaps combined with having a common parent for all the recurring tasks).
+The current default logic is to duplicate/split the completed task into a completely separate task, and editing the new task with a moved DTSTART/DUE on the recurring event.
+This should be a safe and compatible way of doing it.
+The caldav library also supports combining the completed recurrences and the recurring uncomplete in a recurrence-set, which is probably more like the way the RFC intends things to be, but probably less compatible/safe when accessed by other software.

-There is no support for rrules outside the task completion code, so as for now the rrule has to be put in through another caldav client tool, through the --pdb option or through manually editing ical code.
+There is not so much support for recurrences outside the task completion code, as for now the rrule has to be manually added when creating or editing the task, or the recurrence has to be set through some another caldav client tool.
 I believe recurring tasks is an important functionality, so I will implement better support for this at some point.

-### Timestamps - dtstamp, created, last-mod, dtstart, due, duration, completion
+### Timestamps
 **TLDR:** Timestamps are important.
 DUE should indicate when we need or want to be done with the task, DURATION should be the estimated time for doing the task.
 Since DURATION and DUE cannot be combined, let rather DTSTART indicate the last possible time one can start working with the task and still have a hope to get done before the DUE timestamp.

 For a task, I would like to record: